 When Camp Glory Farm began in 2012, we had only two Ewes and one Ram.
 Over the past few years, we have continued to grow our flock.
 Through dedication and hard work, we now have an incredible flock of beautiful Dorper sheep.
 We breed our sheep yearly, typically from early to late fall.
 This has allowed for the Ewes to produce multiple births and healthy lambs.

-As we grew our flock of sheep, we purchased a new ram yearly.
-Once our flock reached the size we desired, we purchased a Ram that we plan to use for breeding many more years to come.
-John Boy, our male Dorper Ram was purchased in 2016.
-He is solid white and a certified performance tested Ram that was purchased in Virginia.
-His first offspring averaged around 8-10 pounds each, and majority of our Ewes produced twins or triplets.
+As we grow our flock of sheep, we purchase a new Dorper ram yearly.
+Once our flock reaches the size we desire, we will purchase a Ram that we plan to use for breeding many more years to come.
+Our lambs averaged around 8-12 pounds each, and majority of our Ewes produced twins or triplets.

 When we first began Camp Glory Farm in 2012, our first two Ewes were part Dorper and part Dorset.
 As the years progressed, we began to focus on the Dorper breed.
 Dorper’s are a hearty, meat producing hair sheep.
 We found them to be very resistant to parasites and other health problems.
 Each of our Ewes is unique in personality and traits.
 Some are shy while others want attention.
 All of these Ewes have delivered lambs successfully and have been excellent mothers.

 The lambs at Camp Glory Farm are always cared for and gain lots of attention from families.
 As they grow, they follow along side of their mother and learn how to graze the green grass as well.
-We keep our lambs with the mother.
-At weaning, around three months old, our male Ram lambs join their father, John Boy, in the field to continue to grow.
-Most lambs born weigh on average between 8-10 pounds.
+We keep our lambs with the mother until weaning, around three months old, and our male Ram lambs join our other Ram in the field to continue to grow.
+Our Ram lambs are fully intact, including their tails.
+Most lambs born weigh on average between 8-12 pounds.